THE MONO BOX AND HAMPSTEAD THEATRE PRESENT

 Running time: 1 hour

 THE MONO BOX

 Choose a date and select your own seats online

 Join The Mono Box for SPEECH SHARE: LIVE, a live podcast recording hosted by The Mono Box's co-founders Joan Iyiola and Polly Bennett.

 Joan and Polly talk to some of the nation's most admired actors about their journeys into the profession, how their career has developed and a stand out play or production that they have been involved in.
 At the end Polly and Joan will leave the stage for their guest to deliver their favourite monologue - their very own Speech Share.
 Each live event will also be recorded as a podcast.
 Think Desert Island Discs, but for actors and live!
-You can listen to Season 1 of the podcast here.
+You can listen to previous episodes of the podcast here.

 JOAN IYIOLA & POLLY BENNETT